 When Benjamin Franklin died in 1790, he was buried along with his wife Deborah and their two children, Francis and Sarah, in a family plot in the northwest corner of the grounds.
-In 1858, Franklin’s descendants requested that an opening be placed in the brick wall surrounding the cemetery so the public could see Franklin’s grave day or night.
-The installation of a metal fence made it much easier for Franklin’s many admirers to toss a penny onto his family plot in honor of his famous words, “A penny saved is a penny earned.”
+For years, popular belief held that in 1858, Franklin's descendants requested that an opening be placed in the brick wall surrounding the cemetery so the public could see Franklin's grave day or night.
+The installation of a metal fence made it much easier for Franklin's many admirers to toss a penny onto his family plot in honor of his famous words, “A penny saved is a penny earned."

 In December 2005, to honor Franklin's 300th birthday, Christ Church Preservation Trust constructed a new brick path around the Franklin family grave site.
 It also added a marble surround that contains the original inscriptions for John Read (Franklin's father in-law), Francis Franklin and Emma Mary Bache.